eaedk/zindi-spot-the-mask-challenge-standalone-notebook/README.md

 ### 1- Instruction about folder structure
 -    Run the notebook ` 1-BUILD_REPOSITORY_STRUCTURE.ipynb ` to create the challenge repository and its sub-folders.

+-   Move all notebooks in the created challenge repository to its sub-folder ` NOTEBOOKS `.

 ### 2- Instruction about the dataset